-We’re interested in knowing about you—your academic interests, your favorite books or movies, what makes you laugh and how you’d like to change the world.
+We’re interested in knowing about you—your academic interests, your favorite books or movies, what makes you laugh, and how you’d like to change the world.

-Not surprisingly, Purchase is seeking bright, intellectually curious, civic minded, socially engaged, motivated and enthusiastic students who not only want to learn but also make a difference in our community and world at large.
+Not surprisingly, Purchase is seeking bright, intellectually curious, civically minded, socially engaged, motivated, and enthusiastic students who not only want to learn, but want to make a difference in our communities and in our world at large.

-But it’s not just your transcript that we look at.
-The Admissions team conducts a holistic review of your application.
+But it’s not just your transcript that we look at—the admissions team conducts a holistic review of your application.

-In our review of your application we consider you as a whole individual.
-We evaluate applicants based on who is best poised to succeed in our programs and will contribute to our academic community in meaningful ways.
-We consider rigor of high school coursework, academic and extracurricular interests, unique talents, and personality, writing/video submissions, character and personality, letters of recommendation and community service/involvement.
+We consider you as a whole individual.
+Of course, we evaluate who is best poised to succeed in our programs and who will contribute to our academic community in meaningful ways.
+But we also consider rigor of high school coursework, academic and extracurricular interests, unique talents, writing/video submissions, character and personality, letters of recommendation, and community service/involvement.